 California CA VC §23152(A) Lawyer Near Me (310) 896-2723

-When an officer suspects a driver of DUI, they will likely request that the driver submits to a breathalyzer.
-However, there is no requirement for a driver to comply with this initial request unless they are under the age of 21 or have a prior DUI conviction.
+When an officer suspects a driver of DUI, they will likely request that the driver submit to a breathalyzer.
+However, there is no requirement for a driver to comply with this initial request for a preliminary alcohol screening unless they are under the age of 21 or have a prior DUI conviction.

-If you are facing a DUI charge in California, it is in your best interest to speak with an experienced criminal defense lawyer from Simmrin Law Group about your case.
+If you are facing a DUI charge in California, it is best to speak with an experienced criminal defense lawyer from Simmrin Law Group about your case.
 The longer you wait, the less time the lawyer has to build a strong defense against the charges filed against you.

 Click to contact our California Vehicle Code today

-While California VC Section 23152(b) primarily relies upon chemical testing to prove guilt, most of the evidence used to convict under VC Section 23152(a) is circumstantial.
+While California VC Section 23152(b) primarily relies upon chemical testing of blood alcohol content to prove guilt, most of the evidence used to convict under VC Section 23152(a) is circumstantial.
 This evidence can include showing that the defendant:

 - Was driving erratically